 “A conventional refinance loan is a lot like getting a mortgage.
 It requires a large amount of paperwork, inspection, and other checks to ensure that the property can still hold its value,” notes Shirshikov.

-“A streamline refinance loan is faster, has lower minimum requirements, and involves typically only service-level processing.”Verify your streamline refinance eligibility (Sep 19th, 2020)
+“A Streamline Refinance loan is faster, has lower minimum requirements, and involves typically only service-level processing.”Verify your Streamline Refinance eligibility (Nov 25th, 2020)

 - You need to be current on your mortgage payments

 - The loan must be at least six months old